 The 8 Coziest Towns In New Mexico To Snuggle Up In This Season

-The Land of Enchantment is home to dozens of towns that are perfect for a getaway, but during the holiday season you’ll want to pick the perfect destination to full embrace the Christmas spirit and spend some time somewhere cozy.
+The Land of Enchantment is home to dozens of towns that are perfect for a getaway, but during the holiday season, you’ll want to pick the perfect destination to fully embrace the Christmas spirit and spend some time somewhere cozy.
 These eight towns are filled with so much charm, warmth, and holiday spirit, that you’ll be feeling at home no matter where you choose.
 From ghost towns to art towns and mountain towns, these eight towns are enchanting and just perfect to cuddle up in (whether there’s snow or not!) during New Mexico in winter.